Naturally Daily

 If you know your partner for a long time, sex and intimacy may not be a problem for you.
 But if you know each other for a little time, it’s important to discuss these issues.

 When you start living together after your marriage, sex will be an important part of your life.
 Don’t make it a ritual to have kids.
-Make sure you’re sexually comfortable and intimate to each other.
+Make sure you’re sexually comfortable and intimate with each other.

-Research published in 2013 shows that how you can have an intimacy conflict if you haven’t discussed this issue before your marriage.
+Research published in 2013 shows how you can have an intimacy conflict if you haven’t discussed this issue before your marriage.
 [4]

 7. Discuss Parenting

 You may have kids one day after you get married.
 It’s important to know both of you are ready for it.
-If one of you don’t want a baby, make sure you fix this issue before getting married.
+If one of you doesn’t want a baby, make sure you fix this issue before getting married.

 8. Meet Their Friends and Family